 The infra-red satellite image closest to the time of tropical cyclone analysed position can be shown by pressing the 'Satellite Image' button, below which is the 'Time of image' representing the time when satellite data is completely received at the ground reception system.
 Since it takes time to receive and process the satellite data as well as generate the image, the time of image may somtimes be different from the time of tropical cyclone analysed position.

 The Hong Kong Observatory's radar images closest to the time of tropical cyclone analysed position can be shown by pressing the 'Radar Image' button, below which is the 'Time of image' representing the time when radar completes its scan.
 For detailed information, please refer to the Weather Radar Image website.

-The satellite images were originally captured by Multi-functional Transport Satellite (MTSAT) of Japan Meteorological Agency (JMA).
+The satellite images were originally captured by the Himawari-8 (H8) satellite of Japan Meteorological Agency (JMA).
 Anyone wishing to further disseminate these satellite images should seek permission from JMA.
-(Address: Japan Meteorological Agency, 1-3-4 Ote-machi, Chiyoda-ku, Tokyo 100-8122, Japan).
+(Address: Japan Meteorological Agency, 3-6-9 Toranomon, Minato City, Tokyo 105-8431, Japan).